-A: TNI 3 can recognize all antiviruses and firewalls (in Windows XP SP2/SP3, Windows Vista, 7, and 8) and antispyware (only in Windows Vista, 7, and 8) that support Windows Action Center (previously known as Windows Security Center), that is, if they are displayed by the Action Center.
+A: TNI can recognize all antiviruses and firewalls (in Windows XP SP2/SP3, Vista or later) and antispyware (only starting from Windows Vista) that support Security and Maintenance (previously known as Windows Security Center and Action Center), that is, if they are displayed in Security and Maintenance.
 The vendors of antivirus (firewall and antispyware) software should provide this support from their side, because they have to publish the product information and status to the system in a special way.
-Otherwise neither our product, nor Windows itself can recognize such software (in this case Windows Action Center should usually generate a message from time to time that the computer is not protected by antivirus/firewall/antispyware).
+Otherwise neither our product, nor Windows itself can recognize such software (in this case Security and Maintenance should usually generate a message from time to time that the computer is not protected by antivirus/firewall/antispyware).

-Unfortunately, even with the support from the side of the security products, this does not work on Windows 2000 and earlier and also on all Windows Server systems, because they don't have Action Center, that is they don't provide an interface for these products to publish their status to the system and thus to other applications.
+Unfortunately, even with the support from the side of the security products, this does not work on Windows 2000 and earlier and also on all Windows Server systems, because they don't have Security and Maintenance, that is they don't provide an interface for these products to publish their status to the system and thus to other applications.